San Antonio Missions

-Photo: Ken Lund, Mission Concepcion
+Photo: Ken Lund, Mission Concepcion (Some rights reserved)

 Spotlight on the World-Heritage listed San Antonio Missions

-San Antonio was named by a 1691 Spanish expedition for Saint Anthony of Padua, whose feast day is June 13.
-The city contains five 18th-century Spanish frontier missions, including The Alamo and San Antonio Missions National Historical Park, which were designated UNESCO World Heritage sites in 2015.
+San Antonio is home to five 18th-century Spanish frontier missions, including The Alamo and San Antonio Missions National Historical Park, which were designated UNESCO World Heritage sites in 2015.

 Google Maps